Question #1 – Is Your Board Fully Prepared to Carry Out its Responsibilities?

 The two primary components of Board Readiness are Governance Mindset and Strategic Approach.

 Governance Mindset means having a clear understanding of the purpose of the governance function and appreciating the strong connection of the governance role with organizational success.
-Campbell and Fuller (The Governance Core, pg 31) advocate that the school board create and maintain a governance mindset that includes focusing on children, watching the budget, keeping a long-term perspective, preserving a positive organizational culture, assuring accountability, and informing constituents.
+Campbell and Fuller advocate that the school board create and maintain a governance mindset that includes “focusing on children, watching the budget, keeping a long-term perspective, preserving a positive organizational culture, assuring accountability, and informing constituents.”3 Crabill advocates for a board mindset that believes “student outcomes won’t change until my behaviors change” and cautions that without it “…nothing else – none of the knowledge, none of the skills…4 will enable you to achieve the outcomes you seek for students.
+Underlying all of these is a willingness to fully embrace the board’s responsibility.

 Strategic Approach is defined as the systemic and systematic way in which an effective board goes about its business, systemic because it governs a system in which any change in one part of the system can be expected to impact other parts of the system, so careful consideration of possible unintended consequences is important in governing decisions, and the board goes about its job in a systematic fashion, taking one step at a time and following a process that the board has decided to follow.
 A board goes about its business by creating and then maintaining a long-term, strategic level vision with measurable outcomes and clear performance expectations, following through with monitoring to assure desired outcomes are achieved (at least assuring reasonable progress toward those desired outcomes) and expectations are met about how those outcomes are pursued, and taking constructive action in response to monitoring, adjusting and making corrections in order to assure future success.